QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Reloading the page usually when the error above happens should load the video.
 - Alternatively, right-clicking the page and doing Reload Frame if you are using some form of Stealth Mode may work.

-**When using Discord under Alloy or Powermouse, why does the page stay gray/white, or the QR code not loading? **
+**When using Discord under Alloy or SysYa, why does the page stay gray/white, or the QR code not loading? **

 Womginx now supports logging in, usually for Discord.
 However, here are the steps related to Alloy troubleshooting.
 Note that this is for the older discord proxy steps with Alloy and SysYA Proxy.